florian6973/florian6973/README.md

 ### Hi there 👋

+I am a French student who is fond of Computer Science and Programming!

 <!--
 **florian6973/florian6973** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.